 Loss of Habitat

 A loss of habitat can happen naturally.
-For example, nonavian dinosaurs lost their habitat about 65 million years ago.
-Scientists believe an asteroid hit Earth.
+For example, dinosaurs lost their habitat about 66 million years ago.
+Scientists believe an asteroid hit the Earth.
 It blasted dust into the air.
 Less sunlight reached plants, so they died.
 The air grew cooler.
-These changes killed off the nonavian dinosaurs, experts think.
+These changes killed off the dinosaurs, experts think.

 Today, humans cause a lot of habitat loss.
-They cut down forests.
-They turn fields into farms.
-These changes affect wild species that live there.
+People cause habitat loss when they clear land for farming.
+For example, people around the world eat a lot of beef.
+People near the Amazon rainforest cut down large areas of trees to make room for cows.
+These changes affect wild species that live in the rainforest.
 It may destroy the foods some animals need.
 There may not be safe places to raise young.
 Without a healthy habitat, some plants and animals may become endangered.
+There are indigenous, or native, people who live in the Amazon rainforest.
+Many of them protect the forest.
+But others are still cutting down trees because they can make money using the land for farming.

 Loss of Genetic Variation